Spring Garden Revival

 Acton Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet, though thresholds may vary.
-Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is critical, including maintaining setbacks, maximum slopes of 33% (3:1), and impervious surface limits.
-Homeowners’ association (HOA) coordination may also be necessary.
-Inspections involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
+Grading permits are typically required for projects involving more than 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
+Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and may require engineering review.
+Zoning compliance is essential, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing impervious surface limits.
+Homeowners’ association (HOA) guidelines may also apply.
+Inspections involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 Acton Building Department